 Award Judge Dr Shaune Lakin the Senior Curator of Photography at the National Gallery of Australia stated:

 “While Justine’s work is very contemporary, she’s also deeply interested in the history of photography.
 It’s a very complex photographic portrait: it made me think a lot about the act of the making a portrait – about what it means today to make a photograph of someone else, even if in the end it doesn’t reveal what they look like.
 But photography has never just been about appearance.
 It’s also been part of the way that we experience things like memory and relationships.
 The image – a series of scrawls made by the artist’s grandmother directly onto a piece of film – has been printed at monumental scale.
 It’s a very moving portrait of the artist’s relationship with and love for her grandmother.”

 Exhibition runs until October 8 at Tweed Regional Gallery.

 Full media release here.

-Congratulations to Richard Lewer who has been selected as a finalist in the Archibald Prize 2017 AND to William Mackinnon who is a finalist in the Wynn Prize 2017!
+Congratulations to Richard Lewer, who has been selected as a Finalist in the 2017 Archibald Prize, and to William Mackinnon, who is a Finalist in the 2017 Wynne Prize!